peteroupc/html3dutil/doc/MathUtil.md

 ### (static) MathUtil.mat4rotated(angle, v, vy, vz)

-Returns a 4 &times; 4 matrix representing a rotation transformation that rotates vectors by the given rotation angle and around the given glmath.
+Returns a 4 &times; 4 matrix representing a rotation transformation that rotates vectors by the specified rotation angle and around the specified glmath.

 #### Parameters